I am a qualified psychotherapist providing individual and relationship therapy in Shoreditch (E1), East London.

 I am particularly experienced in supporting those struggling with anxiety, depression, relationship issues, self-esteem, gender and sexuality related issues, work place issues and addiction.
 I have a special interest in supporting people who are in the midst of a crisis of values and beliefs, who feel a lack of direction or who are going through a transition in their live, whether personal or professional.

 My training is in Existential Psychotherapy.
 Existential therapy is an approach which is first and foremost philosophical; its focus is on making sense of life and human existence.
 I find this form of therapy effective in helping my clients live more meaningfully and purposefully.
 Each client’s situation is unique and I tailor my approach based on individual needs.
-This may involve drawing from other modalities such as Cognitive Behavioural Therapy (CBT), psychodynamic approach, mindfulness and relaxation.
+This may involve drawing from other modalities such as Cognitive Behavioural Therapy (CBT), psychodynamic and systemic approaches.
 Beyond the therapeutic modality I believe that the most important factor for effective therapy is the relationship between the therapist and the client.
 It is within an authentic, open and non-judgemental relationship that changes can occur.

 A bit of background